This website uses cookies

 This shift, finalised in March 2026 with the completion of the National Team Partner selection process, represents a significant move toward centralising the global ecosystem and leveraging the power of national identity to drive fan engagement and institutional support.

-For the UK and Ireland, this transformation is not just a global trend; it is a local reality, marked by the appointment of Jeff Simpkins as the National Team Manager for Great Britain and Ronan Monaghan as the National Team Manager for Ireland.
+For Great Britain and Ireland, this transformation is not just a global trend; it is a local reality, marked by the appointment of Jeff Simpkins as the National Team Manager for Great Britain and Ronan Monaghan as the National Team Manager for Ireland.

 The Global Roadmap: Riyadh and Beyond